Overview of the MCAT, DAT, and Other Entrance Exams (updated 6/18/15)

-This document is intended to provide basic information about the Medical College Admission Test (MCAT), the Dental Admission Test (DAT), and how best to prepare for those exams.
-It is organized around questions typically asked by premedical and predental students at Xavier.
-Information regarding other admission tests is also included in this document.
+This document is intended to provide basic information about the Medical College Admission Test (MCAT), the Dental Admission Test (DAT), and other required exams for health professions schools.
+It is organized around questions typically asked by premedical students at Xavier.

 - Dental--Dental Admission Test (DAT)

-- Veterinary Medicine--MCAT or GRE (check with individual schools to see which test is accepted)
+- Veterinary Medicine--MCAT or Graduate Record Examination (GRE); check with individual schools to see which test is accepted

 - Optometry--Optometry Admission Test (OAT)